 Introduction to Quality Software

-According to the ISO 9126 standard, there are six quality attributes which are as follows
+According to the ISO 9126 standard, there are six quality attributes which are as follows:

 - Usability: The usability of any software is measured by the degree to which software is easy to use.

-- Efficiency: The efficiency of the software is measured by the degree to which software makes optimum utilization of the resources.
+- Efficiency: The efficiency of the software is measured by the degree to which the software makes optimum utilization of the resources.

 Attributes of Good Quality Software

-In 1977, Jim McCall produced the McCall’s quality model for the US air force to bridge the gap between users and developers.
+In 1977, Jim McCall produced McCall’s quality model for the US air force to bridge the gap between users and developers.
 He tried to map the user view with the developer’s priority.

 The attributes of quality software in the above categories are as below:

 - Correctness: It means the required functionality and correct results.
 Customer satisfaction depends on the degree to which customer requirements and expectations have been met.
 It should provide all the functionality desired by the customer.